Tracking golden monkeys in Mgahinga Gorilla National Park.

 1. Volcanoes National Park

-Home to the endangered mountain gorillas, this park is Rwanda’s crown jewel.
-Gorilla trekking permits cost $1,500 but offer a once-in-a-lifetime encounter with these majestic creatures.
+Home to the endangered mountain gorillas, this park is Rwanda’s crown jewel. gorilla trekking permits cost $1,500 but offer a once-in-a-lifetime encounter with these majestic creatures.
 The park also offers golden monkey tracking and volcano hikes.

 2. Kigali